'Young And Restless' Recap For May 3: The Ladies Form A New Plan, Kyle Edges Closer To Sharing What He Knows

 Victor asked Kyle if he had what it takes to play with the grown-ups after Kyle claimed to have a powerful weapon that could destroy Jack.
 Will Kyle really play the card he has about Jack’s paternity?

 Thursday’s Young and Restless episode also showed Charlie talking with Neil about Alzheimer’s and Dina as Charlie worked on the interview.
-Right now, what Dina shared on video has been kept relatively well hidden, but it seems likely that it’s just a matter of time before others find out and this secret will rock Genoa City.
+Right now, what Dina shared on video has been kept relatively well hidden, but it seems likely that it’s just a matter of time before others find out, and this secret will rock Genoa City.

 The women may have agreed that getting Victoria out of town for a bit was a good next step, but that won’t resolve their overall issues when it comes to JT’s death.
 How will the truth emerge?
 Will Kyle manage to get what he wants or will he come to regret aligning with Victor against Jack?
 The Young and the Restless spoilers indicate that things are going to get crazy as these storylines progress and viewers won’t want to miss any of the action.